mhbhuiyan99/Task-Manager-API/README.md

 ## Step 2:
 1. Structuring the `CreateTask` first.
 2. Yes, it's not easy.
 See what has been done.
-3. For `GetAllTasks` we need two things:
+3. For `GetAllTasks` we need two things:<br>
-    i. fetching data from the database
+   1. fetching data from the database
-    ii. need an HTTP route that returns JSON
+   2. need an HTTP route that returns JSON